websaam/lit-wp-lit-gated/README.md

 # Quickstart

 Simply download this repo [here](https://github.com/LIT-Protocol/lit-wp-lit-gated/archive/refs/heads/main.zip), go to the "Plugins" section in your WordPress dashboard, and upload the zip to start lit-gating your content!
-Look for the "Lit_Gated" item in your menu on the left after the plugin is installed.
+Look for the "Lit-Gated" item in your menu on the left after the plugin is installed.

 ## Warning